jamescherti/git-commitflow/README.md

 The `git-commitflow` tool is an interactive command-line interface that assists with the Git operations.

 Running `git-commitflow` guides the user through the following interactive steps:
-- Prompting the user to add files (`git add`),
+- Prompting the user to add files (`git add`).
-- Displaying differences to ensure accuracy and prevent mistakes before committing (`git diff`),
+- Displaying differences to ensure accuracy and prevent mistakes before committing (`git diff`).
-- Prompting the user to enter a commit message and then committing the changes (`git commit`),
+- Prompting the user to enter a commit message and then committing the changes (`git commit`).
+- It first attempts to merge using `--ff-only`; if the merge fails, it prompts the user to confirm whether to proceed with a rebase using `--rebase` and `--autostash`.
+Afterward, it commits the changes.
 - Optional (`-p` flag): Pushing updates to the remote repository (`git push`).
 The references are only pushed when they have never been pushed before.
 The `git-commitflow` tool maintains a list of references that have been pushed, preventing multiple pushes of the same reference.
 This reduces unnecessary pushes.

 One significant benefit of the `git-commitflow` tool is that it enhances the user's awareness and control over their changes before committing.
 This reduces the likelihood of including unintended files or alterations in commits, promoting a cleaner and more organized version history.